Author Profile Picture

 a group of rocks sitting on top of a desert: performance learning and reward.

-In our first article, we introduced some of the founding principles and practices of self-managed systems of working (little or no hierarchy, autonomy and choice with alignment to team, functional and enterprise-level goals and prioritised objectives).
+In our first article of the self-management series, we introduced some of the founding principles and practices of self-managed systems of working (little or no hierarchy, autonomy and choice with alignment to team, functional and enterprise-level goals and prioritised objectives).

 And it’s the latter here—goals and objectives—that still frame how a self-managed organisation sets itself up to succeed.